Flooring design to enhance your room renovation

-Home renovation has seen a surge in the past six months, with many of us finding ourselves at home more with more time on our hands than usual.
-Living rooms, bedrooms and kitchens have been the most likely recipients of a revamp, but there’s also been an increase in homeowners looking to rework spaces to create more comfortable home-working areas.
+Home renovation has seen an increase in the past couple of years as homeowners are looking to rework spaces to create more comfortable home-working areas.
+Living rooms, guest rooms and kitchens have been the most likely recipients of a revamp, but there’s also been an increase in homeowners looking to rework spaces to create more comfortable home-working areas.

 Alongside walls, ceilings, lighting and furnishings, flooring is one of the big decisions with a renovation journey.
 It can add so much to both the aesthetics and the function of a room, and there are plenty of ways to be inspired and create bespoke floors that enhance your individual renovation.